sobolevn/restrict-cursing-action/README.md

 This Github Action is used to automatically moderate comments with bad language.

 What it does?
-It turns offensive comments into [`I so sorry`](https://github.com/sobolevn/restrict-cursing-action/issues/3) comments:
+It turns offensive comments into [`I am so sorry`](https://github.com/sobolevn/restrict-cursing-action/issues/3) comments:

 [![Demo](https://github.com/sobolevn/restrict-cursing-action/blob/master/assets/demo.png?raw=true)](https://github.com/sobolevn/restrict-cursing-action)